proxmox/proxmox-backup/docs/introduction.rst

    inkremental backup small and space efficient.

-:Data Integrity: The built in `SHA-256`_ checksum algorithm assures the accuray and consistency of your backups.
+:Data Integrity: The built in `SHA-256`_ checksum algorithm assures the accuracy and consistency of your backups.

 :Remote Sync: It is possible to efficently synchronize data to remote sites.
 Only deltas containing new data are transfered.